haomingdeng05/Non-Linear-Markov-Chain-Monte-Carlo-Models-With-Interacting-Reinforced-Particles/README.md

 ### Non-Linear-Markov-Chain-Monte-Carlo-Models-With-Interacting-Reinforced-Particles

+#### Overview:
-#### Overview:The project is initiated by Professor Adam Waterbury in the University of California, Santa Barbara.
+The project is initiated by Professor Adam Waterbury in the University of California, Santa Barbara.
 The project is assisted by undergraduate students Haoming Deng and Yahanfu.

 #### Author: Adam Waterbury, Friyal Fu, Haoming Deng